voder-ai/eslint-plugin-traceability/docs/maintenance-performance-tests.md

 ### What is acceptable to adjust

 - It is acceptable to:
-  - Tweak thresholds slightly if:
+  - Tweak the **5 second per-operation threshold** slightly in the test constants if:
     - CI hardware is changed and becomes consistently slower or faster.
     - There is evidence that variability near the threshold causes flaky failures.
   - Improve fixture generation code to be faster or simpler as long as the overall scale and behavior remain equivalent.

 - It is **not** acceptable to:
-  - Loosen thresholds merely to “make tests pass” without understanding the performance change.
+  - Loosen the **5 second per-operation** limit merely to “make tests pass” without understanding the performance change.
   - Reduce the size or complexity of the synthetic workspace in a way that stops reflecting realistic large-workspace behavior.

 Use these tests as a guardrail: if they fail, it should prompt a discussion and investigation into the trade-offs being made between new functionality and the scalability of the maintenance tools.